-Insurance carriers often exploit this bifurcation process to exclude documents and information in the case file based on relevance.
+Insurance carriers often exploit this bifurcation process to exclude documents and information in the claim file based on relevance.
 The insurer often argues that documents about the mechanics of the claims process and specific claims procedures are not relevant at the breach of contract phase of an insured’s claim.
-Because of the powerful nature of the evidence that often exists in the case file, policyholders benefit significantly from working with an experienced Florida insurance bad faith attorney.
-When seeking punitive damages for bad faith, an attorney typically seeks discovery of other claims of a similar nature to demonstrate specific acts of bad faith constitute a “general business practice” for the insurer.
-Insurance companies also frequently try to shield case file documents from discovery based on claims of attorney-client privilege, confidentiality (i.e. protection of “trade secrets”), and the work product rule.
+When seeking punitive damages for bad faith, an attorney typically seeks discovery of other claims of a similar nature to demonstrate specific acts of bad faith constituting a “general business practice” for the insurer.
+Insurance companies also frequently try to shield claim file documents from discovery based on claims of attorney-client privilege and the work product rule.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].